-A clear, repeatable sales process enables your reps to understand exactly what they need to do to succeed.
-It also helps you to plan out a well-defined sales cycles that can generate more revenue with less effort.
+A clear, repeatable sales process enables your reps to understand exactly what they need to do to in order to succeed.
+It also helps sales managers plan out well-defined sales cycles that can generate more revenue with less effort.

 Why?
-Because your reps have a map that tells them exactly which activities they need to be doing, and when they need to do them.
+Because with a standardize your reps have a map that tells them exactly which activities they need to be doing, and when they need to do them.

 When your reps follow the steps of the sales process you laid out, everyone is doing the same activities to get results’ no one deviates from the process, which is both clear and repeatable.

 A sales process can also help you track your team’s process.
 When you know the steps everyone on your team is taking to close deals, you’ll know how everyone is spending their time and be able to identify where a rep is struggling—or the process itself is falling short.

-In this article, we explain what a sales process is, talk through some of the steps, and describe how to create one based on the metrics that are most important to your organization.
+In this article, we'll explain what a sales process is, talk through some of the steps, and describe how to create a sales process based on the metrics that are most important to your organization.

 A sales process is a structured, step-by-step formula that tells your team exactly what activities they need to do to close a deal.
 Its steps should cover the stages of your pipeline and result in a smoother workflow.

 A typical sales process generally includes: